openssh-rust/ssh_format/README.md

-# c_plain_format
+# ssh_mux_format

-plain format like bincode that encodes string as zero-terminated strings in serde
+plain format like bincode that encodes the length of string as `u32` in serde